 It’s an unexpected one, but apparently, according to the poll, a good number of Americans prefer not to worry about this day if they’re outside of their home country.
 They’d rather enjoy other leisurely activities such as traveling abroad whether it’s within or outside Europe.
 The bottom line is they make the most of this opportunity to do something fun!

-To conclude, it appears that many American expats have not changed their stripes -Thanksgiving is still popular.
+in the end, it appears that many American expats have not changed their stripes – Thanksgiving is still popular.
 Although being an expat in Europe does not make it the easiest to celebrate, they still do what they can to make the day of Thanksgiving in Europe as special as possible.